MetPX/sarracenia/doc/sr3.1.rst

 * rejecting loop -- directories in a tree refer to each other causing the same directory to be scanned redundantly, perhaps in an infinite loop.

-One can also get finer grained control over logging by using plugins.
-For example, the default settings typically include *on_file file_log* which logs each file after it has been downloaded, but not when the message is received.
+One can also get finer grained control over logging by using flow_callbacks.
+For example, the default settings typically include which logs each file after it has been downloaded, but not when the message is received.
 To have a line in the log for each message received set::

-   on_message msg_rawlog
+   on_messages msg_rawlog

 There are similar plugins available for different parts of processing::

-   on_part part_log
+   on_parts part_log

-   on_file file_log (default)
+   on_files file_log (default)

-   on_post post_log
+   on_posts post_log

 or even, log everything::